d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 While neural networks cover a much richer family of models, we can begin thinking of the linear model as a neural network by expressing it the language of neural networks.
-To begin, let us start by rewriting things in a 'layer' notation.
+To begin, let's start by rewriting things in a 'layer' notation.

 ### Neural Network Diagram